uccser/cs-field-guide/text/chapters/en-coding-error-control.md

 Experiment further with the interactives for the product barcodes and/or credit card numbers.
 What errors are picked up?
 What errors can you find that are not?
 Are the really common errors nearly always picked up?
 Can you find any situations that they are not?
 Try to find examples of errors that are detected and errors that are not for as many of the different types of errors as you can.

-{teacher}
+{panel type="teacher-note" summary="Likely errors"}

 Students may be tempted to do things like reverse all the digits, or completely rearrange them and show that the check digit remains the same and then claim it is a limitation of the algorithm, but this is not a good evaluation.
 They need to think about the algorithm under normal usage, e.g. a cashier entering a barcode number into a computer, a nurse entering an ID number of a patient, or somebody buying something online and entering their credit card number, and the errors they could realistically be expected to make.
 The errors listed above cover a good range, although they might think of more.
 Of course it is more important that the really common errors are picked up, but nice if the less common but still plausible ones are too.
 But remember that it would be more of an issue for the algorithm if it could not detect 1 digit being changed than if it could not detect 3 being changed for example.
 Dyslexia and related problems could be an interesting issue to consider, although it needs to be kept in proportion since most people are not dyslexic.

-{teacher end}
+{panel end}

-{teacher}
+{panel type="teacher-note" summary="Writing an error detection program"}

-Writing a program to calculate checksums is a good programming exercise.
+Getting students to write a program to calculate checksums is a good programming exercise.
 It can be made simple by having each digit entered separately, or part of the exercise could be to separate the digits.
 It's also not hard to create a spreadsheet to do these calculations.

-{teacher end}
+{panel end}

 ### How is the check digit on product barcodes calculated?

-The first 12 numbers of the barcode represent information such as the country origin, manufacturer, and an identifier for the product.
+The first 12 digits of the barcode represent information such as the country origin, manufacturer, and an identifier for the product.
 The 13th digit is a check digit, it is calculated from the first 12 digits.

+{interactive name="checksum-calculator" type="in-page"}
+*****

 So, given the first 12 digits of a barcode number, how is the 13th digit calculated?
 The following algorithm is used (also, see the example below).

 Multiply every second digit (starting with the second digit) by 3, and every other digit by 1 (so they stay the same).
 Add up all the multiplied numbers to obtain the *sum*.
 The check digit is whatever number would have to be added to the sum in order to bring it up to a multiple of 10 (i.e. the last digit of the sum should be 0).
 Or more formally, take the last digit of the sum and if it is 0, the check digit is 0.
 Otherwise, subtract the last digit from 10 to obtain the check digit.

 Lets look at an example to illustrate this algorithm.
 We want to confirm that the check digit that was put on the barcode of a bottle of coke was the correct one.
 Its barcode number is 9300675032247.
 The last digit, 7, is the check digit.
 So we take the first 12 digits and multiply them by 1 or 3, depending on their positions (9x1+3x3+0x1+0x3+6x1+7x3+5x1+0x3+3x1+2x3+2x1+4x3).
 We then add up all the multiplied numbers, obtaining a sum of 73.
 We want to add the check digit that will bring the sum up to the nearest multiple of 10, which is 80.
 This number is 7, which is indeed the check digit on the coke bottle’s barcode.